 I use a variety of techniques, the main one being Anatomy in Motion.

 Anatomy in Motion (AiM) is a blueprint for how the entire body is meant to move.
 AiM approaches movement from the joints’ perspective.
 Joints need to open and close so that muscles can lengthen and contract when they need to.
 Compensations we make around an injury or habitual movement pattern can upset when and how a joint moves, reducing access to the full range of motion.
 This is when pain creeps in or injuries keep happening.
 The tools learned through AiM allow me to assess what joints are moving and which aren’t, restore movement and, ultimately relieve pain.
 A major focus of AiM is proper foot function so my work focus heavily on this often-overlooked and misunderstood body part.

-Try our most popular exercises on our YouTube channel
+Try my most popular exercises on our YouTube channel

 What can I expect?

 Initial Assessments are 90 minutes.
 This is a deep dive and a first taste of my approach.
 We will discuss your injury history to connect the dots between how you feel today and how you got here.
 Then we will begin with a full postural screening, foot function assessment and joint-by-joint movement assessment.
 I will summarize my findings and continue educating you on your body as we proceed.
 Once we have completed a deep dive into your body's patterns we will begin restoring your movement.
 By the end of the session you will have 2-3 exercises to work on between sessions.
 It's important to continue the exercises daily in between sessions.

 Please wear leggings or shorts and a top that isn't loose so I can assess your joints and posture.
 We work in bare feet.